Understanding Guaranteed Minimum Pension (GMP)

 We regularly speak to clients who find themselves in the same position, especially when they’ve tried to transfer their pension and have been told they can’t because of GMP.
 While GMP can be a valuable benefit, it isn’t always the right fit for everyone.
 In fact, many people find it quite restrictive, which is why understanding what it really means is so important.

-So, what exactly is GMP?
+So, what exactly is GMP in pensions?

 GMP relates to pensions built up between 1978 and 1997, when many employees were “contracted out” of SERPS (the State Earnings Related Pension Scheme).
 In return, their workplace or private pension had to guarantee at least a minimum level of retirement income.
 This is the “minimum” that the GMP promises to provide.